Graylog2/documentation/pages/alerting/alerting-by-example.rst

 Fields
 ^^^^^^
 Here we can now add a custom field to our event.
-This field can be used for several things.
+This fields can be used for several things.

 First of all it will be a field which is part of the event.
 So it will be displayed